vyos/vyos-documentation/docs/commandtree/operationmode.rst

+:lastproofread: 2021-08-16

 .. _commandtree_operationmode:

 Operational mode
 ----------------

 Operational mode allows for commands to perform operational system tasks and view system and service status.
-After this is the first view after the login.
+This is the first view after the login.
 Please see :ref:`cli` for navigation in the CLI